pulp/pulp_rpm/staging_docs/user/guides/modify.md

 # Modify Repository Content

-Modyfing existing Repository Content lets you filter what content you want in a Repository.
+Modifying existing Repository Content lets you filter what content you want in a Repository.

 Keep in mind that none of these operations introduces new Content or deletes a Content from a Pulp instance.
 To populate Pulp, see [Post and Delete Content](site:pulp_rpm/docs/user/guides/02-upload/) or [Create, Sync and Publish a Repository](site:pulp_rpm/docs/user/tutorials/01-create_sync_publish/).